-- 1. Program TRIGCTRLn of the first trigger state "n" to use either a signal or counter comparison that triggers a move to the next trigger state based on the event that will be used to start the measurement.
+- 1. Program TRIGCTRLn of the first trigger state "n" to use either a signal or counter comparison that triggers a move to the next trigger state based on the event that starts the measurement.
 Program the NEXTSTATEn or ALTNEXTSTATEn to move to a different trigger state that enables the counter and trace of the value based on a signal comparison. - 2.
 Program the CNTSEL register with the number of the second trigger state in one of the four counter positions to generate a counter trace.
-Otherwise a SIGNALGRP trace will be written. - 3.
-Program the second trigger state "m" so that:
+Otherwise a SIGNALGRP trace is written. - 3.
+Program the second trigger state "m" so that: - a.

-- Note -

-- a.
 TRIGCTRLm.COUNTSRC = 0 cycle count. - b.
-COUNTCOMPm = 0xFFFFFFFF, which allows the counter to count to its maximum value before stopping. - c.
-TRIGCTRLm.COMP or TRIGCTRLm.ALTCOMP need to be set for a signal comparison that will trigger the counter trace. - d.
+COUNTCOMPm = 0xFFFFFFF, which allows the counter to count to its maximum value before stopping. - c.
+TRIGCTRLm.COMP or TRIGCTRLm.ALTCOMP must be set for a signal comparison that triggers the counter trace. - d.
 TRIGCTRLm.TRACE = 0b11 enables counter trace.

-The counter continues to run if TRIGCTRLm.COUNTCLR = 0 when advancing to the third trigger state after the signal comparison.
+Note The counter continues to run if TRIGCTRLm.COUNTCLR = 0 when advancing to the third trigger stat after the signal comparison.
 A third trigger state can be used to trace the same counter if its number is in one of the four CNTSEL counter positions.